 Soybeans and coronary heart disease

-Oestrogen may protect women against coronary heart disease during their reproductive years, but rates of CHD increase remarkably after menopause.
+Oestrogen may protect women against coronary heart disease (CHD) during their reproductive years, but rates of CHD increase remarkably after menopause.
 Soybeans have been shown to lower total cholesterol and LDL cholesterol levels, both known risk factors for CHD.

 A meta-analysis (an analysis of multiple studies on a topic) of 41 clinical trials found that 20 g to 61 g of soy protein can significantly reduce total blood cholesterol levels, LDL (bad) cholesterol levels and triglycerides.
 The results also showed that soy protein supplementation slightly increased HDL (good) cholesterol levels.
 This amount of soy protein is found in two to three serves of soy products.